Parent & Family E-Communications

 As many of our students are getting ready to travel home for the holiday, I am sure that parents and families are looking forward to this time with a good amount of anticipation and excitement.
 It goes without saying that family gatherings and traditions are a big part of what Thanksgiving is all about.
 We are also mindful that in this time full of uncertainty in the world what remains constant during this season is our desire to come together in prayer and to give thanks for our many blessings.
 For as we know, prayer gives us hope and brings us light.

+Once again, this year, Fr.
+Mark Nowel, our Associate Provost for Academic Policy and Mission Support, has prepared a special prayer of thanksgiving for PC families.
 As director of the Providence College Parent & Family Program, I send my warm thoughts and good wishes to all PC families.
 I am especially thankful for your support, your insights, and, most of all, for allowing me to journey along with you as we celebrate our students and all that they are called to be.

 This email provides information regarding important dates, deadlines, and campus programs.
 I hope that you will share it with your student.
 If you have questions regarding any of the programs or events contained in this email, please contact the specific office involved.
 Additionally, this “ Ask A Question” link provides a quick and easy way for me to respond to your questions, within a day or two of receiving them.